DeniedPath/timer-appp-firstattempt/README.md

-Based on your request to update the README with the new features and analytics dashboard, here's an enhanced version of your Space Time README:

 # Space Time

 A celestial-themed Focus Timer that helps users manage their time effectively through immersive space backgrounds, achievement systems, productivity tracking, and interactive features.